munificent/game-programming-patterns/book/update-method.markdown

 </aside>

 The pattern we'll use to fix this is so simple you probably have it in mind
-already: *Each entity in the game should encapsulate its own behavior.* This will keep the game loop uncluttered and make it easy to add and remove entities.
+already: *each entity in the game should encapsulate its own behavior.* This will keep the game loop uncluttered and make it easy to add and remove entities.

 To do this, we need an *abstraction layer*, and we create that by defining an